Home » Symptoms » Dog Symptoms A-Z » Areas of Alopecia

 Basics and possible causes

-Areas of alopecia in dogs can be caused by a variety of factors.
+Areas of alopecia in dogs can be triggered by a wide range of factors.
 The most common causes include dermatological problems, hormonal disorders, parasiticParasitic refers to diseases or conditions caused by parasites.
-Parasitic infections can affect the digestive tract, skin, and other organ systems. infections, or allergies.
+Parasitic infections can affect the digestive tract, skin, and other organ systems. infections, or an allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock..
 These factors can occur individually or in combination and affect the health and well-being of the dog.

-Allergic reactions are also common triggers for areas of alopecia.
-Dogs can be allergic to various substances, including pollen, house dust mites, certain foods, or chemicals in grooming products.
-These allergies often lead to inflamed skin and severe itching.
+Allergic reactions are also frequent triggers for areas of alopecia.
+Dogs can react allergically to various substances, including pollen, house dust mites, certain foods, or chemicals in grooming products.
+These allergies often lead to inflamed skin and intense itching.

 Hormonal imbalances such as hypothyroidism or Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. can also lead to hair loss.
 In hypothyroidism, the thyroid gland does not produce enough hormones, leading to various symptoms, including hair loss.
 Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. results from an overproduction of cortisolCortisol is a steroid hormone produced in the adrenal cortex.
 It plays an important role in the body's stress response, as well as in the metabolism of proteins, lipids, and carbohydrates.
 Cortisol also helps regulate blood sugar levels and suppress the immune system. and can also cause hair loss.

 Finally, fungal infections such as dermatophytosis (ringworm) can also lead to areas of alopecia.
 These infections are contagiousContagious means infectious.
 Diseases that can easily be transmitted from one animal to another or from animals to humans are referred to as contagious. and can easily be transmitted to other animals or humans.
-Affected dogs often show circular areas of alopecia with scaling skin.
+Affected dogs often show circular bald patches with scaling skin.

 Typical accompanying symptoms